 Drag and drop the reporting elements to prioritize them based on their importance for a typical client report.

-- How does marketing fit into their overall business strategy?
+- How does marketing integrate with their overall business model?

-- What internal pressures or stakeholder expectations are they dealing with?
+- What internal pressures or stakeholder expectations influence their priorities?

 ---|---|---|---|